nbaronti/Homework_1/README.md

 3. **Online Personal Finance, Banking, & Depositing**

     - **Major Innovations**: The introduction of mobile payment & banking apps such as Square's Cash App have revolutionized the way in which people send, spend, deposit, and invest money.
-Additionally, banking and lending for small-to-mid size businesses has become much more accesible through programs such as Square Checking, Debit, & Savings.
+Additionally, banking and lending for small-to-mid size businesses has become much more accessible through programs such as Square Checking, Debit, & Savings.
 Through immediate online banking, businesses are able to instantaneously secure loans or access money based on customer sales.

     - **Top Square Competitors in this Domain**: PayPal, Zelle, Google Pay, Venmo

-4. **Blockchain & Crytocurrencies**
+4. **Blockchain & Cryptocurrencies**

     - **Major Innovations**: The introduction of cryptocurrencies over the last 10 years has created an entire ecosystem of mobile payment and investing applications that can be used to buy and sell cryptocurrencies.
 Most of these applications enable customers to deposit funds, purchase alternative currencies, and send those currencies cross-border with limited roadblocks due to decentralization.